 - Ag-West Bio

 In collaboration with Ag-West Bio, the Ministry of Agriculture and the Ministry of Trade and Export Development hold an annual conference focused on engaging existing and prospective value-added organizations.
-Visit the Saskatchewan Agri-Value Forum website for more information and dates.
+The 2020 Saskatchewan Agri-Value Forum was cancelled due to COVID-19.

 For more information on the Value-added Strategy or Value-Added Unit, contact the Ministry of Agriculture, Value-Added Unit at email@example.com